DimitriCapetz/peer_interface_enabler/README.md

 # peer_interface_enabler
-The Peer Interface Enabler tool is used to enable an interface on a peer switch when a local interface status changes.
+The Peer Interface Enabler tool is used to enable an interface on a peer switch or module when a local interface status changes.
 This is to accomadate attached devices which to not adhere to standard protocols and need active / standby to be managed by the network switch.

 # Installation